Diagrammatic expansion for the mutual-information rate in the realm of limited statistics: Background

 The required entropies for the $\MIR$s as shown in \figref{Toy_model_proper_definition} are those of probability distributions of stochastic paths across multiple time bins.
-They are high-dimensional objects because $\Delta t$ has to be large enough to cover the correlation time of the stimulus (and also the response in principle) and $\dt$ has to be small enough to capture its dynamics.
-For a limited amount of data, as is typical for experiments, they quickly become difficult or impossible to compute reliably.
-The direct method to determine the required entropies, namely counting the occurrence of patterns (histogram method \citet{Strong98_197}) can therefore only work in simple setups, in particular for single neurons \citet{DeRuyterVanSteveninck97,Borst02_213,Borst03_23,Koch04_1523,Koch2006}.
+They are high-dimensional objects because $\Delta t$ has to be large enough to cover the correlation time of the stimulus (and the response) and $\dt$ has to be small enough to capture the dynamics of the neural activity.
+For a limited amount of data, as is typical for experiments, these entropies quickly become difficult or impossible to compute reliably.
+The direct method to determine them, namely counting the occurrence of patterns (histogram method \citet{Strong98_197}) can therefore only work in simple setups, in particular for single neurons \citet{DeRuyterVanSteveninck97,Borst02_213,Borst03_23,Koch04_1523,Koch2006}.
 Even then, the number of time bins is limited (up to eight in the cited examples) because the number of possible words grows exponentially in this quantity.
-This issue applies in particular to the entropy conditional on the stimulus (input entropy).
-For this quantity, the number of samples equals that of the repetitions of the same stimulus, so typically at most about 100 in real data.
-In contrast, the marginal entropy disregarding the stimulus (output entropy) is computed over all times and repetitions, therefore the underlying probability distribution is much better sampled.
+This issue applies in particular to the input entropy (conditional on the stimulus, cf. \eqref{Def_MutualInfo}), because it quantifies the variability given a stimulus.
+It can therefore only be measured by repeating the same stimulus several times and collecting statistics over these repetitions.
+Here, therefore, number of samples equals that of the repetitions of the same stimulus, so typically at most about 100 in real data.
+In contrast, the output entropy marginalizing over the stimulus is computed over all times and repetitions, therefore the underlying probability distribution is much better sampled.